Kuree/kratos/docs/advanced/statements.rst

-Procedural code generation in depth
+Procedural Code Generation in Depth
 ###################################

 Kratos allows you to construct complex expressions and